Choosing a Refinancing Option

 Making Your Payments Lower

-Do you want to pull out a portion of your equity to consolidate additional debt?
-Good idea!
-If you have the equity in your home to make it work, paying off other debt with higher interest than the rate on your mortgage (such as home equity loans, student loans, or credit cards) means you can save possibly hundreds of dollars each month.
+Do you hold other debt, maybe with high interest, that you'd like to consolidate?
+If you have the equity in your home to make it work, paying off other high interest debt (for example: credit cards, home equity loans, or car loans) means you can save possibly several hundred dollars a month.

-Are you hoping to fatten up your equity faster, and pay your mortgage loan off sooner?
-You should consider refinancing with a shorterterm loan, often a 15-year mortgage.
-You will be paying less interest and growing your home equity more quickly, even though your payments will generally be bigger than they were.
-However, if you have held your existing thirty-year loan for a long time and the remaining balance is relatively low, you could be do this without raising your mortgage payment — it's even possible to save!
-To help you determine your options and the many benefits in refinancing, please contact us at (973) 601-2122.
+Are you hoping to fatten your equity faster, and get your mortgage paid off sooner?
+Consider refinancing to a short-term loan, often a 15-year mortgage loan.
+Although your mortgage payment amount will usually be more, you will be paying less interest; so your equity amount will rise up faster.
+However, if you have held your existing 30 year mortgage for a number of years and the loan balance is relatively low, you may be able to do this without increasing your mortgage payment — you could even be able to save!
+To help you figure out your options and the many benefits of refinancing, please call us at (973) 601-2122.
 We are here for you.

 Want to know more about refinancing?
 Give us a call: (973) 601-2122.